CoMP-Enhanced Flexible Functional Split for Mixed Services in Beyond 5G Wireless Networks: System Model

 \subsection{Functional Split Architecture}

 As shown in Fig. \ref{fig:ar}, we consider an FFS network $\Psi$ consisting of a single CU, $N$ DUs serving multiusers.
 Both DUs and users follow the distribution of Poisson point process (PPP) with densities denoted as $\Lambda_{\D}$ and $\Lambda_{\s}$, respectively.
 Note that poor channel quality occurs at edge users, and vice versa for non-edge users.
-We define the processing server as $\X \in \{\C,\D\}$ for CU and DU with specific service $\s\in \{\e,\U\}$ for eMBB and URLLC traffic, respectively.
+We define the processing server as $\X \in \{\C,\D\}$ for CU and DU with specific service $\s\in \{\e,\U\}$ for throughput-oriented eMBB and reiliabity and latency-aware URLLC traffic, respectively.
 The packet arrival rate of users with service $\s$ is denoted as $\lambda_{\s}$.
 We consider that the transmission of desirable data packets are experienced through wired fronthaul between the CU and DUs and access links from DUs to serving users.
-Furthermore, a mixed URLLC-eMBB traffic is assumed where these two services possess substantially different network requirements.
+Furthermore, a hybrid service of mixed throughput-/latency-aware traffic is considered with these two services possessing substantially different network requirements, i.e., eMBB is for rate-oriented services, whilst URLLC aims at low-latency and time-critical communications\textsuperscript{\ref{note0}}.
 Without loss of generality, the packet size of eMBB service is comparably larger than that of URLLC traffic.
-When adopting conventional FCFS scheduling method as depicted in Fig. \ref{fig:fcfs}, URLLC requirement is potentially not satisfied due to longer queuing waiting time.
-Furthermore, congestion of eMBB packets may be induced by prioritized URLLC packets.
+As shown in Fig. \ref{fig:ps}, we demonstrate the conventional processing and the proposed PS mechanism inspired by \cite{PS}.
+When adopting conventional FCFS scheduling method as depicted in Fig. \ref{fig:fcfs}, latency requirement is potentially not satisfied due to longer queuing waiting time.
+Furthermore, congestion of eMBB packets may be induced by prioritized latency-aware packets.
 Accordingly, to deal with above-mentioned problem, we consider a PS scheduling scheme which is a preferable solution to simultaneously achieve stringent rate and latency requirements.
-As shown in Fig. \ref{fig:PS}, the main concept of PS is to equally assign the segmented queue to different data streams, where the service rate is shared to all packets in the server.
+As shown in Fig. \ref{fig:PS}, the main concept of PS is to equally assign the segmented queue capacity to different data streams, where the service rate is shared to all packets in the server.
+That is, arriving data enters the service immediately with no line to await.
 We define the service rate at FCFS as $S_{\X}$ for $\X$ processing server, therefore the service rate in PS is divided by $Q$ arriving packets resulting in a processing rate of $S_{\X}/Q$.
 Accordingly, the experienced queuing delay of PS can be significantly mitigated compared to that of FCFS scheduling.
-In other words, URLLC packets under PS shall experience much smaller queueing delay since it will be processed instantly.
+In other words, latency-aware packets under PS shall experience much smaller queueing delay since it will be processed instantly.

 In the considered FFS network, two functional split modes are supported, i.e., CM and DM, where the discrepancy is whether layers from high-PHY to high-MAC are deployed at either CU or DU as shown in Fig. \ref{fig:ar}.
 We denote the serving mode $\M \in \{ \CM, \DM\}$ for CM and DM, respectively.
 As illustrated in Fig. \ref{fig:ar}, CM enables CoMP transmission by partitioning FSO at high- and low-PHY layers, whilst DM for non-CoMP separates its network functions at RLC and MAC layers.
 Referring from 3GPP specification TR 38.801 \cite{GPP}, due to the fact that high-PHY is in control of signal precoding selection, the users can thus be served by CoMP based joint transmission in CM.
 By contrast, DUs in DM cannot serve CoMP services since both MAC and PHY layers are deployed at DUs, that is, users can only be served by a single DU.
 We consider that packets experience the same process in both CM and DM modes from the CU to DUs.
 Therefore, the following equality holds